AdobeDocs/platform-learn.en/help/tutorial-web-sdk/create-identities.md

 ---
-title: Create identities
+title: Create identities for Platform Web SDK
 description: Learn how to create identities in XDM and use the Identity Map data element to capture user IDs.
 This lesson is part of the Implement Adobe Experience Cloud with Web SDK tutorial.
-feature: Tags
+feature: Web SDK, Tags, Identities
+jira: KT-15402
 exl-id: 7ca32dc8-dd86-48e0-8931-692bcbb2f446
 ---
 # Create identities

-Learn how to capture identities with Experience Platform Web SDK.
+Learn how to capture identities with Adobe Experience Platform Web SDK.
 Capture both unauthenticated and authenticated identity data on the [Luma demo site](https://luma.enablementadobe.com/content/luma/us/en.html).
 Learn how to use the data elements you created earlier for collecting authenticated data with a Platform Web SDK data element type called Identity map.

 This lesson focuses on the Identity map data element available with the Adobe Experience Platform Web SDK tags extension.
 You map data elements containing an authenticated user ID and authentication status to XDM.